paloma-vm/react-final/README.md

 I am trying to add the items to a list and then render that list on the Today's Menu page.

-This could be connected to an API and the user could make visual menus.
+This could be connected to an API and the user could search for more items to add to the index to expand the menu choices.